maxijabase/Astro/docs/adr/ADR-001-Technology-Stack.md

 - **System Reliability**: Uptime and error rates in production
 - **Performance**: Meeting response time targets under load
 - **Maintainability**: Ease of adding new features and fixing bugs

+## Review Date
+This ADR should be reviewed after Phase 1 implementation is complete, or if significant issues arise with the chosen stack.